Degree Fulfillment

 In addition to the core requirements and the major requirements, many students will meet part of the 124 points required for the bachelor's degree with elective courses chosen from a range of programs and departments.
 Elective courses are those that count towards the 124 point minimum and are not used to meet specific core or major requirements.

-Electives may be taken Pass/D/Fail; however, GS students may only elect the P/D/F option up to six times, for a total of eighteen points, during their undergraduate careers at Columbia and may only choose the P/D/F option in one course per term.
+Electives may be taken Pass/D/Fail; however, GS students may only choose the P/D/F option in one course per term.

 Professional Courses

-GS students are permitted up to six points of professional studies coursework toward their GS degrees.
-These six points may be counted in transfer credits or courses taken at Columbia, or a combination thereof.
-“Professional studies” include professional-level courses in law, business, journalism, or any of Columbia's other professional schools, as well as any comparable courses clearly professional in orientation.
+GS students are permitted up to four courses of professional studies coursework toward their GS degrees.
+“Professional studies” include graduate-level courses in law, business, journalism, or any of Columbia's other professional schools, as well as any comparable courses clearly professional in orientation.
 Undergraduate cross-registration in courses offered by Columbia’s graduate and professional schools is restricted and requires special approval.
+Students registering for courses at Barnard, SEAS, or in the graduate or professional schools should be aware that such courses may be subject to registration policies specific to the program offering them and may present unfamiliar academic challenges.

 GS students are not allowed to count professional courses in any of the professional studies programs offered through Columbia’s School of Professional Studies toward the degree.
-Rare exceptions to this rule exist when a course is listed as an approved part of a student's major or concentration (for example, Sustainable Development).
+Rare exceptions to this rule exist when a course is listed as an approved part of a student's major or secondary program of study (for example, Sustainable Development).
 Students are strongly encouraged to discuss such courses with their GS academic advisor prior to registering.

-Any professional course that is listed or cross-listed as an undergraduate course in business, public health, international and public affairs, journalism, or within a Columbia Arts and Sciences department is excluded from the six-point limit.
-The final decision of whether or not a course is professional rests with the CC-GS Committee on Instruction.
+Any professional course that is listed or cross-listed as an undergraduate course in business, public health, international and public affairs, journalism, social work, or within a Columbia Arts and Sciences department is excluded from the four course limit.
+Any course approved by the major department/program to count for a major requirement will likewise be excluded.

 Physical Education Courses